thoughtbot/goal-oriented-git/src/2-2-refer-to-commits.md

 `$ git show e420911~2

+## The most recent commit

+As we build up our project, it's often useful to be able to refer to "the commit I just made".

+Git uses the name `HEAD` to refer to the current revision of the project, which for now we can think of as the most recent commit---its meaning is slightly more subtle, but we'll come back to it in section three when we look at branching.

+`# cd examples/2-2-refer-to-commits
+`$ git show HEAD

+`HEAD` can be very useful when combined with relative commit references:

+`# cd examples/2-2-refer-to-commits
+`$ git show HEAD~1

 ## Using the commit message

 These techniques are all great if you know the commit's identifier, or at least